lwjohnst86/tagDiabetes/doc/manuscript.md

 of participants attended all three visits.
 There were 349 (73.2%) females and 336 (70.4%) who had European-ancestry, with a mean age in years of 50.1 (9.8) and a mean BMI of 31.1 (6.4) kg/m^2^.
-As expected from the study's eligibility criteria, the majority of participants (308 (64.8%)) had a family history of diabetes.
-Between the baseline visit and the 6-year visit in this sample, insulin sensitivity and beta-cell function measures had a significant median decline between 14% to 27% (p<0.001 from GEE; n=367-470).
-There were 42 (9%) and 96 (20%) incident cases of diabetes and pre-diabetes (IFG and IGT), respectively, over the 6-years, of whom were excluded from later analyses.
+As expected from the study's eligibility criteria, the majority of participants, n=308 (64.8%), had a family history of diabetes.
+Between the baseline visit and the 6-year visit in this sample, insulin sensitivity and beta-cell function measures had a significant median decline of between 14% to 27% (p<0.001 from GEE; n=367-470).
+There were 96 (20%) and 42 (9%) incident cases of pre-diabetes (IFG and IGT) and diabetes, respectively, over the 6-years; these observations were excluded from GEE and PLS analyses.

 Figure  1 shows the composition of each FA in the TAG fraction (see Supplemental Table  2 for a tabular presentation of the values).
 Three TAGFA contributed 82.4% to the total
 TAG concentration: 18:1n-9 (37.8%); 16:0 (26.6%); and, 18:2n-6 (18.0%).
-Figure  2 shows a heatmap of the correlation of individual TAGFA with the outcome variables and several basic characteristics.
+Figure  2 shows a heatmap of the correlation of individual TAGFA as concentrations with the outcome variables and several basic characteristics.
 As expected, nearly all TAGFA had very strong positive correlations (r= 0.33 to 0.92) with clinically-measured TAG and moderate positive correlations with WC (r=0.31 to 0.36).
 There was also moderate negative correlations with HDL (r=-0.53 to -0.32).
 For the outcome variables, the correlations for the insulin sensitivity measures were generally higher (HOMA2-%S: r=-0.48 to -0.32, ISI: r=-0.48 to -0.33) than for the beta-cell function measures (all r<0.30).
-A heatmap of the correlations of individual TAGFA using mol% with the basic characteristics is shown in Figure  3 and the inter-correlation matrix of the TAGFA fraction is shown in Figure  4.
+For correlations of individual TAGFA using mol% with the basic participant characteristics, as shown in Figure  3, differences in correlations between fatty acids were most evident for 14:0, 14:1n-7, 16:0, and 16:1n-7 that had a moderate positive correlation with clinical TAG while all other fatty acids had a negative association.
+Based on heirarchical cluster analysis of the inter-correlation matrix of the TAGFA fraction, shown in Figure  4, four fatty acids (14:0, 16:0, 14:1n-7, and 16:1n-7) displayed a marked separation and cluster from the other TAGFA.

 ## Generalized estimating equation models

-Results from the unadjusted GEE model are shown in Figure  5) and for the adjusted GEE model in Figure  6.
+Results from the unadjusted GEE model are shown in Figure  5 and for the adjusted GEE model in Figure  6.
 The majority of associations with beta-cell function measures were attenuated after full model adjustment, while nearly all associations with insulin sensitivity remained